“Can you afford to ignore German? There are more than 100 million native speakers of German in Europe.

 Language Co-ordinator for German

-We are a small team of highly experienced and well qualified tutors.
-Our permanent members of staff Dietmar Wozniak, Ulrike Mynette and Wibke Rickers are all native speakers of German and have dedicated their careers to teaching the language.
+The Team: We are a small team of highly experienced and well qualified tutors.
+Our permanent members of staff Dietmar Wozniak and Ulrike Mynette are all native speakers of German and have dedicated their careers to teaching the language.
 We are also supported by enthusiastic and professional visiting tutors most of whom have been teaching for us for many years.

 You can take one of our German courses or, if you are a student here, study German as an MOMD: